WHB139426/Grounded-Video-LLM/README.md

 # Grounded-VideoLLM: Sharpening Fine-grained Temporal Grounding in Video Large Language Models
-This is the official repository for the video large langauge model : **Grounded-VideoLLM**, a novel Video-LLM adept at fine-grained temporal grounding. **Grounded-VideoLLM** not only excels in grounding tasks such as temporal sentence grounding, dense video captioning, and grounded VideoQA, but also shows great potential as a versatile video assistant for general video understanding.
+This is the official repository for the video large langauge model : **Grounded-VideoLLM**, a Video-LLM adept at fine-grained temporal grounding. **Grounded-VideoLLM** not only excels in grounding tasks such as temporal sentence grounding, dense video captioning, and grounded VideoQA, but also shows great potential as a versatile video assistant for general video understanding.

 <div align="center">
   <img src="model.png"/>